cuijiyao01/docker-k8s-training/docker/Exercise 0 - Linux Primitives.md

 Create the directories `bin`, `lib`, `lib64` and `proc` in your `container` directory.
 Copy the binary for BASH into `container/bin`.
 Use `ldd` to find out, which libraries are needed to run bash and copy them into the appropriate directories inside your container.
 Note that `ld-linux-x86-64.so.2` goes into the `lib64` directory, the rest goes into `lib`.

-Repeat this process for `/bin/ls` and all libraries it needs.
+Repeat this process for `/bin/ls` and all the libraries it needs.

 Try to change root into your container directory again and use `ls` and `cd` to navigate around and look at the files and directories that are there.

 ## Step 2: use unshare to run a process in a seperate namespace

-Make sure you are root for this step.
+Make sure you are `root` for this step.

 In order to create run a process in a new namespace, we need to use the command `unshare`.
 Look at its manpage to find out how to use it.
 We want to run a BASH in a new PID namespace, so that options that need to be passed to unshare are `--pid`, `--mount-proc` and `--fork`.